 What is Ikigai? (ee-key-guy)

-Ikigai is the Japanese meaning for a person’s reason for being.
+The Japanese concept of ikigai describes a person’s reason for being and purpose in life.
 Stemming from the words iki, meaning “alive,” and gai, meaning “worth,” it’s the belief that aligning your passion and vocation with your mission and profession is the secret to a long and happy life.

 In Japan, ikigai is embedded in the joy of small daily actions and is why we get up in the morning.
 From taking a walk, to spending time in nature, to eating nourishing food, simply experiencing what you love is ikigai.

 Since there isn’t a direct English translation for the meaning of ikigai, a westernized interpretation of this Japanese concept has gained popularity.
-Finding your ikigai is also used to discover one’s professional purpose.
-For instance, if you know what you love and what you’re good at, you can use that to help you determine your ideal career using the ikigai Venn diagram tool.
+Finding your ikigai is also used for finding your purpose professionally.
+For instance, if you know what you love and what you’re good at, you can use that to help you determine your ideal career using the ikigai diagram tool.

 There is no future, no past.
 There is only the present.hector garcia puigcerver